-106 live music venues across the state will share in the Victorian Live Music Venues Grants totalling \$9 million in the first portion of the program.
-6 City of Port Phillip venues were selected in the first round.
+Victorian Live Music Venues Grants totaling \$9 million will be shared by 106 live music venues across the state in the first portion of the program.
+Six City of Port Phillip venues were selected in the first round.

-The State and Federal Government have a generous amount of economic support available to get live music venues up an running and musicians back in the studio.
-Considerations missing from the above initiatives include;
+The state and federal government have a generous amount of economic support available to get live music venues up and running and musicians back in the studio.
+Considerations missing from the above initiatives include:

-- Creating opportunities for live music performance - Encouraging and enabling audiences to attend live music events - Small business advice and support
+- creating opportunities for live music performance - encouraging and enabling audiences to attend live music events - small business advice and support.